Skip to main content

 New to CLAUDE.md? — Start with the official CLAUDE.md guide for the basics.
 This page is the opinionated blueprint for making yours great.

 CLAUDE.md is the highest-leverage configuration surface for Claude Code.
 It’s loaded into every conversation, so every line must earn its place.
+For how it fits into the broader instruction hierarchy alongside skills, agents, and hooks, see Context Distribution.

 What CLAUDE.md Does